pmean/build-website/text/18/04/my-research.md

 \#\# Mining the electronic health record

-In January 2016, I was offered the opportunity to work on a research grant funded by the Patient Centered Outcomes Research Institute.Â  The grant supported the Greater Plains Collaborative, a consortium of ten academic health care centers in the midwest.
+In January 2016, I was offered the opportunity to work on a research grant funded by the Patient Centered Outcomes Research Institute.
+The grant supported the Greater Plains Collaborative, a consortium of ten academic health care centers in the midwest.
 It was run out of Enterprise Analytics, located at Kansas University Medical Center.
 I